algobulls/algobulls_help_site/docs/broker/kotaksecurities.md

 [ ![Kotak](imgs/sign-in-2.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sign-in-2.png)

-* Now go to `Broking Details` and click add broker
+* Now go to `Broking Details` and click add broker.

 [ ![IIFL](imgs/brokingdetails.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/brokingdetails.png)

-* choose the broker
+* Choose the broker.

 [ ![Acagarwal](imgs/kotak/kotak_selectbroker.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/kotak/kotak_selectbroker.png)

 * Now Provide data for the following fields:

 (1).
-User ID: The ID given to you by your broker
+User ID: The ID given to you by your broker.

 (2).
-Password: The password given to you by the broker
+Password: The password given to you by the broker.

 (3).
-Consumer Key: The consumer key given to you by the broker
+Consumer Key: The consumer key given to you by the broker.

 (4).
-Access Token: The access token given to you by the broker
+Access Token: The access token given to you by the broker.

-Get your Consumer Key and Access Token from [here](docs/access_token_process.pdf)
+Get your Consumer Key and Access Token from [here](docs/access_token_process.pdf).

 [ ![Kotak](imgs/kotak/kotak_credentials.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/kotak/kotak_credentials.png)